dimitri-nicolo/calico/master/getting-started/kubernetes/index.md

 equipped with {{site.prodname}}.

 To access the {{site.prodname}} Manager web interface, navigate to `https://127.0.0.1:30003`.
 > **Note**: As part of these instruction we are dealing with self-signed certificates for CNX/K8s services.
 So, you might need to proceed explicitly from the browser.
-For example, if on Chrome and things do not go as planned, take a look at the Inspect (right-click Inspect) Console logs to get tip-offs.
 {: .alert .alert-info}

 ### Next steps